richardgaywood/paydata.org/content/houserules/action_economy/basics.md

 ## Free actions

-Each character can take one Free action on any phase, including their own.
+Each character can take a Free action on any phase, including their own.
 They can do this as many times during the turn as there are phases.[^free]

 [^free]: This restores how Free actions worked in older editions of Shadowrun.
 It faciliates team communications via the "speak/text/transmit phrase" option.
-I don't think there are any game balance consequences to speak of.
+I don't think there are any game balance consequences to speak of, but we’ll revisit this rule if I’m wrong.

 ## Rolling for initiative